 - Look for Mouse and Other Pointing Devices.

-- Now you have to the right click on the ELAN Touchpad Driver.
+- Now you have to right-click on the ELAN Touchpad Driver.

 - There you will find an updated driver option, click it and let your system do the job.